Kate and Bill

 Are you looking for a new experience or do you want to pass on your expertise?

-Our volunteers are vital to the work done by Archives and Local Studies.
-Without their passion and enthusiasm we wouldn’t be able to produce all of the amazing research, resources and events that take place.
+Our volunteers benefit from lots of free training and exciting opportunities within beautiful local heritage sites.
+They're a vital part of the work we do, and without their passion and enthusiasm, we wouldn’t be able to produce the amazing research, resources and events that take place.

 Meet some of our volunteers!